 The management review process should focus on the following inputs:

 All management reviews must be documented.
 Observations, conclusions, and recommendations for further necessary action from the review must be recorded.
 If any corrective action must be taken, Top management should follow up to ensure that the action was effectively implemented.

 Auditors should expect to evidence the same outputs from management reviews as ISO 9001:2008 Clause 5.6.3, however, they should note that the results of management reviews can now be held in any format that the organization chooses.

 Typical outputs might include:

-Management review meeting minutes should be retained as documented information.
+Management review meeting minutes should be retained as documented information for the quality system.

-It is not a mandatory requirement to document the management review procedure for acheiving ISO 9001:2015 certification, however, if the management review process is vital in acheiving product quality; you may find a documented procedure useful.
+It is not a mandatory requirement to document the management review procedure for achieving ISO 9001:2015 certification (this is an ISO update), however, if the management review process is vital in achieving product quality; you may find a documented procedure useful.

 Develop and implement a management review procedure that defines:

 The management review process can be measured by assessing the effectiveness of key decisions/outputs; e.g. budgetary changes, forecasts, revised resources plans or changes to the quality policy or objectives.